nikivanov/watney/README.md

 Watney is a low-cost Raspberry Pi-enabled rover made of readily available parts.
 At the heart of it is Raspberry Pi Zero W powered by a small phone battery bank.
-Two geared DC motors and an H-bridge controller provide direct drive to rear wheels and an RPi camera is mounted in the front.
+Two motors and a controller provide direct drive to rear wheels and an RPi camera is mounted in the front.
 Very little to no soldering required.
+The driving library is written in Python.

 Besides the components listed above, some breadboard jumper wires and M3 screws, the rest of the components are 3D-printable.

 The software part of Watney provides webcam-on-wheels functionality.
-The camera feed is low-latency HD and you control the rover from the browser.
+The camera feed is low-latency HD and you control the rover from your browser.

 Components